demisto/content/Packs/Box/Integrations/BoxV2/README.md

 ## Configure the Box Application to Interface with XSOAR
 1. Navigate to [the developer console](https://app.box.com/developers/console) for Box.
-2. Click *Create a New App*.
+2. Click **Create a New App**.
-3. Select *Custom App* and when prompted, select *Server Authentication (with JWT)*
+3. Select **Custom App** and when prompted, select **Server Authentication (with JWT)**
 4. Enter your desired App Name.
-5. In the Configuration menu under Application Access, select *Enterprise*.
+5. In the Configuration menu under Application Access, select **Enterprise**.
-6. Under the Advanced Features option, enable both *Perform Actions as Users* and *Generate User Access Tokens*.
+6. Under the Advanced Features option, enable both **Perform Actions as Users** and **Generate User Access Tokens**.
-7. In the Add and Manage Public Keys section, click *Generate a Public/Private Keypair* and follow the prompts.
+7. In the Add and Manage Public Keys section, click **Generate a Public/Private Keypair** and follow the prompts.
-8. Next click *Save Changes* un the upper right-hand corner.
+8. Click **Save Changes** in the upper right-hand corner.
-9. Lastly navigate to the bottom of the page and select *Download as a JSON*.
+9. Navigate to the bottom of the page and select **Download as a JSON**.

-Once you have obtained the JSON file, copy and paste its contents into the `Credentials JSON` parameter.
+Once you have obtained the JSON file, copy and paste its contents into the *Credentials JSON* parameter.

-Before testing the integration, please navigate to the General Settings for your app in the developer console and click Review and Submit.
+Before testing the integration, navigate to the General Settings for your app in the developer console and click **Review and Submit**.
 Your enterprise admin will need to approve the app before your integration will start working.

 From the General Settings menu, you may also obtain your *User ID* for the service account.